 Regulation often paves the way to innovation, pushing fintech companies to build advancements that raise standards for the whole industry.
 A perfect example of this is the new set of EU rules on SEPA instant transfers.

 Instant transfers used to be a nice-to-have.
-But thanks to the recent overhaul in regulation, they will soon become the new norm.
-People expect speed!
+But thanks to the 2024 regulatory overhaul, they have become the new norm.
+People expect speed—but the EU recognized that speed without security is dangerous.

 What are SEPA instant transfers?